 - Stove maintenance kit: Read stove safety instructions and bring a maintenance kit if you are using a liquid fuel stove.
 Bring extra fuel and extra fire starters.

 - Glacier glasses or goggles.
-When you expect to be on snowfields for extended periods of time on sunny days, have glacier glasses or goggles (should be category 4 shades, which are too dark for driving).
+When you expect to be on snowfields for extended periods of time on either sunny or cloudy days, have glacier glasses or goggles to prevent snow blindness and eye injury.
+Eye protection should be category 4 shades, which are too dark for driving.

 - Other essential gear: first aid; map, and compass; headlamp; fire starter; water; food; rain protection; clothing layers; shelter; sun protection.
 For how to modify the standard ten essentials for winter, see The Fifteen Essentials for Winter Backpacking.